adamavenir/villager.io-old/README.md

 ## TODO

-- Add companies / groups / locations / artists / projects
+- Add places, groups, events, projects
-- Ability to edit/delete entries
 - Moderation of submitted entries
 - <3s for favorite locations
 - Add list of interests
 - Ability to be a member of a group
 - Events, calendar, RSVPs
+- Relationships